Laws for farm animals - BC SPCA

 Prevention of Cruelty to Animals Act (PCA Act)

-B.C.’s PCA Act is the provincial legislation that outlines required standards of care for animals.
+B.C.’s PCA Act is the provincial legislation that outlines the required standards of care for animals.
 Under the PCA Act, it is an offence for a person responsible for an animal to cause/permit it to be in distress.
 An animal is in distress if it is:

 • Deprived of adequate food, water, shelter, ventilation, light, space, exercise, care or veterinary treatment

-• Kept in conditions that are unsanitary
+• Kept in unsanitary conditions

 • Not protected from excessive heat or cold